Everything you need to know about Andrew Lloyd Webber’s 'The Phantom of the Opera' in London

 Some of musical theatre's beloved characters feature in The Phantom of the Opera.
 Find out more about the main characters in the musical, as well as supporting roles in the show below.

-- Erik, commonly known as The Phantom, is a mysterious character.
-Born with a facial deformity, he's often hiding himself from others, hence his mask wearing.
+The Phantom: Born with a facial deformity, he's often hiding himself from others, hence his mask wearing.
 In the original novel, the Phantom wears a full-face mask, but in order to make his facial expressions easier to see on stage, artistic licence means the mask only covers half his face.
 His bitter jealousy is apparent when he suddenly appears on stage, duetting alongside his protegee Christine Daae.
 Even if his way of expressing love isn't conventional, the Phantom does care for others a great deal.

-- At just 20 years old, Christine Daae has started an impressive career for herself.
+Christine Daae: At just 20 years old, Christine's already formed an impressive career for herself.
 Chosen to replace Carlotta as the Paris Opera House's primadonna, her heavenly voice and poise means she's an object of affection.
 Although Christine is a fictional character, it's suggested that she's based on Swedish soprano Christina Nilsson.

-- Viscount Raoul de Chagny was childhood friends with Christine, later reunited with her when they're both at Paris Opera House.
+Viscount Raoul de Chagny: Raoul was friends with Christine.
+He's later reunited with her when they're both at Paris Opera House.
 He'll go to all ends of the earth to ensure her happiness, even if he's taunted by the Phantom.

 Who stars in The Phantom of the Opera in London?

-Killian Donnelly will play The Phantom, previously in musicals including Les Miserables and Kinky Boots.
-Lucy St Louis will play Christine Daaé, with Rhys Whitfield as Raoul, Saori Oda as Carlotta Giudicelli, Matt Harrop as Monsieur Firmin, Adam Linstead as Monsieur André, Greg Castiglioni as Ubaldo Piangi, Francesca Ellis as Madame Giry and Ellie Young as Meg Giry.
+The cast includes Matt Blaker as Raoul, Kelly Glyptis as Carlotta, Matt Harrop as Monsieur Firmin, Adam Linstead as Monsieur André, Greg Castiglioni as Ubaldo Piangi, Francesca Ellis as Madame Giry, Ellie Young as Meg Giry, and Paige Blankson as the alternate Christine Daaé.

-Holly-Anne Hull is cast as alternate Christine, joined by Leeroy Boone, Corina Clark, Edward Court, Lily De-La-Haye, Hywel Dowsell, Jemal Felix, Erin Flaherty, James Gant, Eilish Harmon-Beglan, Yukina Hasebe, Olivia Holland-Rose, Grace Hume, James Hume, Donald Craig Manuel, Jonathan Milton, Janet Mooney, Tim Morgan, Beatrice Penny-Toure, Michael Robert-Lowe, Nikki Skinner, Tim Southgate, Ashley Stillburn, Manon Taris, Anouk Van Laake, Skye Weiss, Simon Whitaker and Karen Wilkinson.
+The Phantom of the Opera ensemble includes Hollie Aires, Connor Carson, Corina Clark, Edward Court, Michelle Cornelius, Lily De-La-Haye, Hywel Dowsell, Serina Faul, James Gant, Eilish Harmon-Beglan, Emma Harris, Yukina Hasebe, Thomas Holdsworth, Olivia Holland-Rose, Jacob Hughes, Grace Hume, James Hume, Tim Morgan, Michael Robert-Lowe, Eve Shanu-Wilson, Tim Southgate, Anouk Van Laake, Jasmine Wallis, Rafe Watts, Skye Weiss, Simon Whitaker, Lizzie Wofford and Andrew York.

 Songs in Andrew Lloyd Webber's The Phantom of the Opera